MetPX/sarracenia/doc/sr_subscribe.1.rst

 - log_reject <True|False> ( default: False )
    print a log message when *rejecting* messages (choosing not to download the corresponding files)

+rejecting messages:

+* rejecting pattern -- based on accept/reject clause, excluding a file from processing.

+* rejecting duplicate -- based on suppress_duplicates settings (recent file cache)

+* rejecting loop -- directories in a tree refer to each other causing the same directory to be scanned redundantly, perhaps in an infinite loop.

 One can also get finer grained control over logging by using plugins.
 For example, the default settings typically include *on_file file_log* which logs each file after it has been downloaded, but not when the message is received.
 To have a line in the log for each message received set::